 Analysis and Test Results

 Achieving clean-cut cookies, like most cooking and baking skills, comes down to time and practice.
 Namely, it is a balance between managing your dough's temperature and applying firm yet even pressure.
 However, it certainly has to do with the material of the cutter as well.
 Metal cutters tend to produce better results than plastic due to the hardness of the material.
 Duller plastic edges often require you to twist or turn the cutter, which can mess with the shape of the cookie.
-Heavy-duty stainless steel cutters, like the K&S Artisan or KSPOWWIN cut the cleanest, though we were impressed with the dual-sided NELPLA plastic cutters as well.
+Heavy-duty stainless steel cutters, like the K&S Artisan Biscuit Cutter Set or KSPOWWIN Stainless Steel Cutters cut the cleanest, though we were impressed with the NELPLA Two Sided Cookie Cutters plastic cutters as well.

 Ease of Use

 Like all kitchen products we test, ease of use is always at the forefront of our minds — if a tool is not both practical and easy to use, we find it more often sits in the drawer.
 For this category, we primarily focused on versatility based on size, shape, special features, and whether or not they were more specialized (like for a particular holiday) or more universally accessible.
 Of course, we also took into account cleaning and storage — two factors that can vary greatly for cookie cutters.

 Many of the round stainless steel cutters won out in this regard — including the K&S Artisan Biscuit Cutter Set, HULISEN Biscuit Cutter Set, and KSPOWWIN Stainless Steel Cutters — namely because these rounds are versatile well-beyond baking cookies, and the stainless steel is both dishwasher safe and rust-resistant.